Prabhanshu76/Amazon-Clone-React/README.md

 ## Available Scripts

-To start the project, go to project folder, open terminal and run:
+To run the app locally, go to project folder, open terminal and run:
 ### `npm install`
 ### `npm start`